RajdeepRao/UnifyIDCodingChallenge/README.md

 SideNote:

-I have chosen to do the First Line Item (RGB Bitmap picture) I have worked by hosting it off of a local server using simpleHTTPServer to avoid cross origin site request errors
+I have chosen to do the First Line Item (RGB Bitmap picture) I have worked by hosting it off of a local server using simpleHTTPServer to avoid cross origin resource sharing errors